 Their lovemaking was mindful and cooperative.
 Slow and gentle motions grew more urgent, but never frenzied.
 They savored the intimacy and sensations, clinging to each moment of shared bliss until the final, chaotic jolt of pleasure.

-Cami was asleep when Loki finally pulled away.
-He dressed again before returning to the dining room where he caught Clint and Natasha brewing some passions of their own.
+Returning to the dining room, he caught Clint and Natasha brewing some passions of their own.
 He apologized for the interruption, scolded them for not calling someone to relieve them of guard duty and then escaped to the nursery with the recorder and a lantern.

-After several minutes of consideration, Loki started the recorder.
+After several minutes of consideration, Loki started the device.

 "Edie, this is your father.
 I'm recording this because we'll never get to meet."
 His voice sounded smooth and clear despite a sudden tightness in his core.
 He realized that he'd have to keep this message short or risk breaking down during.
 "I'm sure you'll hear lots of stories about me, and most of them are probably true.
 The one thing I need you to believe more than anything else people might say, is that I love you very much and would be there with you and your mother right now if I could."

-Loki paused the recorder as fresh tears filled his eyes.
+Loki paused the recording as fresh tears filled his eyes.
 He wiped at them then startled when he noticed that Clint and Natasha had wandered in.

 "We'll go out," Natasha said, "so you can finish."

 "No." Loki stood, handing the device to her.
 "I think I covered the most important points.
 Please make sure Edie gets a copy of the message."

 "Thor is here," Clint told him.
 "We're gonna go."